jacklion710/rust-fundamental/src/l6/README.md

 }
 ```

-ELABORATE ON THIS^
+In this function, `T` is a placeholder type for any type that implements the `PartialOrd` and `Copy` traits.
+This means you can use the `largest` function with any slice of items that can be partially ordered and copied, like integers or floating-point numbers, without rewriting the logic for each type.

 ## Traits: Defining Shared Behavior

-Traits let you define shared behavior in an abstract way.
-Implementing a trait allows a type to be used in generic functions or structs that rely on specific behavior:
+Traits in Rust are a way to define shared behavior in an abstract way.
+They are similar to interfaces in other languages, allowing you to define a set of method signatures that types can implement.
+Traits enable polymorphism in Rust, allowing different types to be treated uniformly based on the shared behavior they provide.

+Here's how you might define a `Summary` trait for summarizing objects:

 ```rust
 pub trait Summary {